DavidDimasPatty/FinTech-WebApp/README.md

 # FinTech-WebApp
 FinTech-WebApp

-Foillow this steps before you can run write this on terminal
+Follow this steps before you can run write this on terminal
 Steps:
 1. On folder Front End and Back End: npm install